0xcafed00d/tac08/README.md

 where "cart" is the name of your original cartridge file.
 You need to have these wav files in the same folder as you cart.
 You can delete any wav files that your cart does not need.

-** not that if the game creates sound at runtime then it is not currently possible to play these **
+**note that if the game creates sound at runtime then it is not currently possible to play these**

 ## how do I build tac08